BSData/phalanx/README.md

 - Compilation is a container for a set of data roots (gamesystem, catalogues, rosters), in which a binding happends.
 - RosterEditor and RosterState (from `RosterServices` namespace) is a heavily WIP layer that manages actual editing of roster, via IRosterOperations which encapsulate roster edit actions.

+## Development

+You need one of the following setups:

+- Visual Studio 2022 (latest) - open the `Phalanx.sln` with it.
+- VSCode and .NET 6 SDK (latest) - open the repository folder in it.

+The main app to run is in `src/Phalanx.App` - select this project as startup project in Visual Studio.
+VSCode has a defined debug configuration.

 ## TODO

 - test default group entry binding - how it works in BattleScribe (allowed selections), does it work same in Phalanx